It is our desire to present a first class contest for dance/drill teams. Below we have listed contest rules and

 and props to carry out a theme and can include any style or combination of

 styles of dance.
+The dancers must consist only of grade eligible students from your school (no one outside your school).
 The time limit for this category is 10 minutes inclusive

 Production than the other team categories.